Defending the SAP Supply Chain: 7 Security Best Practices for Transport Management

 How does SAP Transport Management Work?

-SAP Transport Management manages the movement of software and configuration changes.
-These changes need to cascade across different SAP systems, including development, testing, and production systems.
-Here’s an overview of how it works:
+SAP Transport Management governs the movement of software and configuration changes cascading across development, testing, and production environments.

-A transport request is created to package the changes made in a development system.
-This request includes all the required details.
-It includes the objects that were altered, the SAP version, and the target system to which the changes will be applied.
+A transport request packages the changes made in a development system.
+This request includes all required details, such as the altered objects, the SAP version, and the specific target system receiving the application updates.

-The transport request is reviewed and approved by relevant stakeholders, such as developers, QA personnel, and project managers.
-Once approved, the request is released to be transported to the target system.
+Relevant stakeholders, such as developers, quality assurance personnel, and project managers, review and approve the transport request.
+Once approved, the request is released for migration to the target system.

-The transport request is transported to the target system, where the changes are applied.
-The target system could be a testing or production system.
+The transport request migrates to the target system, where the application changes execute.
+The target system typically functions as a dedicated testing or production environment.

-After the changes are applied, they are tested to ensure they work as intended and don’t impact other areas of the system.
+After the changes deploy, security and development teams test the configurations to ensure they function as intended and do not negatively impact other areas of the SAP ecosystem.

-Part of DevSecOps is to bring security to each step of the development lifecycle–more and more organizations are adopting tools like SAP Transport Management.
-Transports can be used at multiple points in the development cycle as shown in the diagram.
-Because transports are used at multiple points in the development cycle, it can be an overlooked aspect of SAP security, creating opportunities for exploitation across your SAP applications.
-Even with appropriate access management in place, an attacker can leverage a number of techniques to compromise production systems.
-This often results in loss of confidentiality, integrity, and availability.
+Integrating security into each step of the development lifecycle requires organizations to adopt tools like SAP Transport Management.
+Transports deploy at multiple points in the development cycle, as shown in the DevSecOps diagram below.
+Because transports execute continuously throughout the development pipeline, they frequently represent an overlooked aspect of SAP security, creating distinct opportunities for exploitation across critical SAP applications.
+Even with appropriate access management established, an attacker can leverage numerous techniques to compromise production systems through malicious transports.
+This exploitation directly results in the catastrophic loss of data confidentiality, system integrity, and operational availability.

 What Security Teams Should Know about SAP Transport Management

-If proper access controls and identity management are not in place, unauthorized individuals could gain access to the SAP Transport Management system and make changes to the transport requests without the necessary permissions.
-This could result in data breaches, ERP downtime, cyberattacks, and other negative consequences.
-Baked-in data protection continues to be a top priority for organizations that find themselves increasingly on the receiving end of cyberattacks.
+Lacking proper access controls and identity management allows unauthorized individuals to access the SAP Transport Management system.
+These bad actors can modify transport requests without necessary permissions, resulting in data breaches, ERP downtime, and severe cyberattacks.
+Baked-in data protection remains a top priority for organizations facing an escalating threat landscape.

-Transport requests may contain sensitive data, such as user credentials, financial information, or personally identifiable information (PII).
-If these transport requests are not properly secured, they could be intercepted and used to steal data.
+Transport requests frequently contain highly sensitive data, such as user credentials, financial records, or personally identifiable information (PII).
+Insecure transport requests remain highly vulnerable to network interception and data theft.

-SAP Transport Management uses different protocols to transport requests between systems, such as HTTP or FTP.
-If these protocols are not properly secured, attackers could intercept the transport requests and modify or delete them.
+SAP Transport Management utilizes different protocols to migrate requests between systems, such as HTTP or FTP.
+Utilizing unsecured protocols allows attackers to intercept, modify, or permanently delete critical transport requests during transit.

 To mitigate these risks, it’s important to implement proper access controls, use secure transport protocols, monitor and audit transport activities, and ensure proper segregation of duties.
 Additionally, implementing encryption and digital signatures can help ensure the integrity and confidentiality of transport requests.